jrpotter/notebook/notes/c17/declarations.md

 int sum2d(int  , int m, int (*a)[m]);
 ```

+The primary distinction is that an array type with `[]` is incomplete.
+An array type with `[*]` is a VLA type with an unspecified size but is nontheless considered complete.

 %%ANKI
 Basic
 In what context are VLAs declared with `[*]` actually useful?